apcraig/CICE/doc/source/science_guide/sg_dynamics.rst

 The EVP numerical
 implementation in this code release is that of :cite:`Hunke02` and :cite:`Hunke03`, with revisions to the numerical solver as in :cite:`Bouillon13`.
-Details about the rEVP solver can be found in  :cite:`Lemieux12,Bouillon13,Kimmritz15,Koldunov19`.
+Details about the rEVP solver can be found in  :cite:`Lemieux12`, :cite:`Bouillon13`,:cite:`Kimmritz15` and :cite:`Koldunov19`.
 The implementation of the EAP sea ice dynamics into CICE is described in detail in :cite:`Tsamados13`.